United States reopening plans: Here's what travelers need to know - Local News 8

 The United States’ new international travel policies are just weeks away from going into effect.

-On Monday, the White House announced new details related to air travel, addressing some of the questions raised by the announcement more than a week ago that a wide reopening of the US to fully vaccinated foreign travelers would begin on November 8.
+On Monday, the White House issued a presidential proclamation containing new details related to air travel, answering many of the questions raised by the announcement more than a week ago that a wide reopening of the US to fully vaccinated foreign travelers would begin on November 8.

 US borders with Canada and Mexico will also reopen on November 8 to vaccinated visitors for tourism and other nonessential travel.
 More details related to travel across land borders will be available “in the coming days,” according to a White House fact sheet.